Thinking of visiting Bonnechere Caves? Discover what makes fossil-filled marvel one of the most unique attraction in

 Fossils are one of the coolest parts of the Bonnechere Cave experience.
-And the cave team puts on two-hour fossil finding events that are perfect for those going to Bonnechere Caves with kids.
+And the cave team puts on a two-hour fossil finding events that are perfect for those going to Bonnechere Caves with kids.
 These Bonnechere Cave fossil hunts include a tour of the cave and a hunt for fossils in the area.

 Underground Dining at Bonnechere Caves

 Dining underground you say?
 Sign me up!
 Bonnechere Caves offers a 4-course meal and a bottle of wine as well as a guided tour and accompanied music.
 These events are very popular and often book up quick.